Volvo XC60 Recharge hybrid running costs & insurance

-Another benefit of the plug-in setup is that CO2 emissions of 55g/km put the entry-level XC60 T6 Inscription Expression in the 13% Benefit-in-Kind (BiK) company-car tax bracket for the 2020/21 financial year.
+Another benefit of the plug-in setup is that CO2 emissions of 23-25g/km mean the plug-in hybrid XC60 attracts a far lower Benefit-in-Kind (BiK) company-car tax rate than its diesel rivals.

 Volvo XC60 Recharge hybrid insurance group